AnyLog-co/documentation/getting started.md

 Synchronizing the local copy of the blockchain data is explained in the following section: [Blockchain Synchronizer](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#blockchain-synchronizer).

 ## Managing the Data
-The users data is distributed in local databases on the Operators Node.
+The users data is distributed in local databases on the Operators Nodes.
 Operators can use different databases for different sets of data.
 Currently AnyLog Operators can use the following databases:
 [PostgreSQL](https://www.postgresql.org/) - recommended for larger nodes and deployments of large data sets.
 [SQLite](https://www.sqlite.org/index.html) - recommended for gateways, smaller nodes and deployments of small or in-memory data sets.